 Blooms came out way too early.
 But they are as gorgoues as ever.

-The many honeybees that live on our hand occupy a mere eight hives.
+The many honeybees that live on our land occupy seventeen hives (among them is a wicker skep!).
 Our apiary is truly small but our greatest feat is that we’ve been managing to keep the bees alive and healthy over the years.
 We have harvested honey only three times, since 2015.
 Gorgeous, umber-colored linden, mixed in with black locust and blackberry blossoms, the honey is so fragrant that a whiff alone gives you a buzz.
 The jars warm up with golden hues as the honey crystalizes.
 All other years, we have fed honey and pollen (bought from a trusted source) back to the bees.

 Without this emergency food aid (a snapshot of its production above), our bees would not have fared well through the dearths due to strange weather.
 As the signs of global climate change become more immediately felt on the ground--even ground such as ours, far from industrial pollution and industrial agriculture, lovingly cultivated with bee-friendly flora and surrounded by forests and wilds--it is not clear how much longer we will be able to keep bees.
 In the meantime, with their perseverance, their beauty, their buzzing that sounds like invocation to Sufis and, anyhow, feels like a blessing, their swarming, nectar gathering, pollen foraging, pollinating and other acts of faith under inclement skies, the bees are keeping us going.